404labfr/laravel-impersonate/readme.md

 ```

 By default all users can **be impersonated**.
-You need to add the method `canBeImpersonate()` to your user model to extend this behavior:
+You need to add the method `canBeImpersonated()` to your user model to extend this behavior:

 ```php
     /**